Help

 Whilst build tools like Webpack, Rollup, and Vite are incredibly powerful and useful, Preact fully supports building applications without them.

 No-build workflows are a way to develop web applications while forgoing build tooling, instead relying on the browser to facilitate module loading and execution.
-This is a great way to get started with Preact and can continue to work very well at all scales, but isn't entirely without difficulties.
+This is a great way to get started with Preact and can continue to work very well at all scales.

 Import Maps